podonnell105/line-of-sight/README.md

 ## Notes
 - The workflow is fully automated except for downloading the address file from OpenAddresses.
 - You can change the AOI, buffer, and other parameters as needed.
-- For best results, ensure all data uses the WGS84 (EPSG:4326) coordinate system. # address-line-of-sight-to-railway
+- For best results, ensure all data uses the WGS84 (EPSG:4326) coordinate system.
-# line-of-sight